 - First rule of Analysis: You can’t usefully compare apples to potatoes even though they may look very similar.

 - If you want a computer to work with data you must tell it a great deal about that data, keep in mind that a computer only understands “On” and “Off”, or as we sometimes represent it “0” for off and “1” for on.
 That’s the whole deal.
 All other intelligence must come from you or me, either via logic or via data.
 E.G your computer can’t read.
 Each letter in the alphabet is represented by a number.
-(A binary scale number naturally).
+(A binary scale number naturally) and displayed via a .tif image typically.

 - When it comes to knowledge, the present and the past are inextricably linked.
 There is no present without the past.
 How would you know what to measure and why would you care? were it not for your knowledge of the past.
 All these “ones” and “zeros” are useless without context to classify them.
 Likewise, data is useless without context.